ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - The overall scope is an array of scope entries, each as a pair (Toid, Tperm).

-   - Toid is a text string, i.e. a wildcard pattern against which group names can be matched.
+   - Toid is a text string, i.e., a wildcard pattern against which group names can be matched.

    - Tperm is a set of specific permissions encoded as a bitmap, applied to groups whose name matches with the wildcard pattern.